Our commitment to meeting students individual needs.

 Pastoral and Personal Care

-In each of Years 9, 10 and 11 there are approximately 150 girls allocated to five form groups (or tutor groups).
+In each year there are approximately 150 girls allocated to five form groups (or tutor groups).
 Each form group has a room which acts as a base for registration at the beginning of each morning.
 Afternoon registration takes place in period 4.
 The form teacher checks on attendance and punctuality and works closely with subject teachers to maintain an overall view of pupils' academic and social development.
 If girls have any concerns about their work or life in school in general the form teacher will help to resolve the problems.
 Form Teachers monitor all rewards which may be awarded to girls for academic and personal achievements and we hold regular award assemblies and events.